ARTIST'S STATEMENT

 About

-Ilené has been a finalist in numerous national art competitions, with nominations in Sasol New Signatures 2007, Vuleka Art Competition 2012, and Barclays L’Atelier 2016.
-Her work forms part of private and public collections, including the M&C Saatchi Abel Art Collection and the Art Bank of South Africa.
+She has held twelve solo exhibitions and participated in major art fairs, including a solo booth at the Turbine Art Fair and presentations at the Investec Cape Town Art Fair.
+Her work is included in private and public collections such as the M&C Saatchi Abel Art Collection, Spier Arts Trust and Art Bank of South Africa.
+Bothma has been a finalist in several national art competitions, including Sasol New Signatures (2007), Vuleka Art Competition (2012), and Barclays L’Atelier (2016).
 An article written about her practice titled, Stitching And Unpicking Ambivalence Toward Womanhood And Maternity In Works By Ilené Bothma, by Irene Bronner, senior lecturer at the University of Johannesburg, provides an in-depth overview of various aspects of Ilené‘s art practice thus far.